 PS Science enables under-served children and their teachers to:

-- See beauty, wonder, and infinite opportunity
+See beauty, wonder, and infinite opportunity

-- Do science through active exploration and collaboration
+Do science through active exploration and collaboration

-- Know the joy of discovery and the power of knowledge
+Know the joy of discovery and the power of knowledge

-In 2004, CCOF began the first stages of developing the P.S.
-Science program as a response to a recurring theme in public school education—the need for meaningful early elementary school science education.
+In 2004, CCOF began the first stages of developing the PS Science program as a response to a recurring theme in public school education—the need for meaningful early elementary school science education.
 Elementary classrooms in low-income areas are twice as likely as their more affluent peers to exclude science from their regular curriculum.
-CCOF conceived of P.S.
-Science to fill this void by providing content and experience rich science instruction.
-The program is designed to enhance students’ science literacy with a focus on understanding content through process.
-P.S.
-Science serves first- through third-grade children at underserved schools by creating a foundation of relevant and compelling science experiences.
+CCOF conceived of PS Science to fill this void by providing content and experience rich science instruction to both students and their teachers.Classroom teachers are mentored during the lessons and trained to eventually take over instruction of the program.
 CCOF first piloted P.S.
 Science in 2006.
 Saint Anne School in Santa Monica was the pilot site of the PS Science pilot and continues to receive the PS Science program in grades one through three.